Rivers of Blood speech: Political

 According to most accounts, the popularity of Powell's perspective on immigration may have played a decisive contributory factor in the Conservatives' surprise victory in the 1970 general election, although Powell became one of the most persistent opponents of the subsequent Heath government.
-In "exhaustive research" on the election, the American pollster Douglas Schoen and University of Oxford academic R. W. Johnson believed it "beyond dispute" that Powell had attracted 2.5 million votes to the Conservatives, but nationally the Conservative vote had increased by only 1.7 million since 1966.
-In his own constituency at that election – his last in Wolverhampton – his majority of 26,220 and a 64.3 per cent share of the vote were then the highest of his career.
+In "exhaustive research" on the election, the American pollster Douglas Schoen and the University of Oxford academic R. W. Johnson believed it "beyond dispute" that Powell had attracted 2.5 million votes to the Conservatives, but nationally the Conservative vote had increased by only 1.7 million since 1966.
+In his own constituency at that election—his last in Wolverhampton—his total vote of 26,220, majority of 14,467 and a 64.3 per cent share of the vote were then the highest of his career.

 Powell's reflection on the speech

 Powell reflected on the speech in an interview in 1977 when the interviewer asked him, "nine years after the speech, are we still in your view on a kind of funeral pyre?":

 The interviewer then asked him, "what do you see as the likely prospect now?
 Still the 'River Tiber foaming with blood'?":